2014 Festival: 18 July – 3 August

 Posted by Cambridge Summer Recitals on December 16 2013 at 10:25am

-We are replacing our usual festival raffle with this popular fundraising idea, which will help to support the Festival throughout the year.
-From just £2 a month you'll be entered into a cash prize draw.
-Each quarter, you get the chance to win up to 40% of the proceeds from the 200 Club.
+Please help us to continue to promote world-class music in Cambridge throughout the year.
+From just £2 a month you can have a share in our '200 club'.
+You will be entered into a cash prize draw and each quarter, you get the chance to win up to 40% of the proceeds from the 200 Club.
 The more people who join, the bigger and better the prizes you can win!
 To take part download and complete the 200 Club form.
-Forms will also be available at all our concerts.

 Congratulations to our October and January 200 Club winners: Colin Tait and Mrs Gardner.

 You can also support Cambridge Summer Recitals via our Sustainability Appeal and play your part in ensuring we are able to provide imaginative, high-quality concerts, and exciting education and outreach programmes, well into the future.

 Posted by Cambridge Summer Recitals on January 12 2013 at 3:38am